kingsley-igbede/Project-7/project7.md

 ![NFS Server Status](./images/nfs-server-status.jpg)

-18. Make sure you set up permission that will allow our Web servers to read, write and execute files on NFS.
+18. Make sure you set up permission that will allow the Web servers to read, write and execute files on NFS.

 `sudo chown -R nobody: /mnt/apps`